ClueLang/Clue/README.md

 - Code blocks are now inside `{}` instead of `then`/`do` and `end`
 - `;` cannot be omitted most of the time.
 - Comments are made with `// ...` or `/* ... */`

+## `require`
+The `require` function has been altered to load the functions inside the `_modules` table, It will still act like Lua's (it caches the return value and only calls the function once), so if you know how to use Lua's `require` you know how to use Clue's too.

+There are only 2 differences:
+* `.` must be used for directories instead of `\` or `/` (in Lua using the slashes was not intended anyway)
+* If you try to load a file that was not compiled by Clue (not inside `_modules`) it will call Lua's `require` and try to load a `.lua` file instead (this is to allow external lua files/libraries to be used inside Clue code)

 ## Variables
 ### Locals